Tipping Cycles

 The symmetry seen in the competitive and mutualistic $\sum_{i=0}^n [\hat{a_i}]$ are clearly a consequence of the symmetry in the sign structure of these two forms, while for the predator-prey systems it reflects its lack of sign symmetry.
-Even with sign symmetry, the mutualistic weightings show the bias that comes in through the effect of moving away from sign uniformity.
-Such bias in the weighting of certain individual elements raises the question as to how much stability or instability is an artifact of the structure.
-For example, in larger systems, positioning of one species over another in the governing equations from which the community matrices are constructed may well prove crucial for the outcome.
+Such bias in the weighting of certain individual elements in the predator-prey case raises the question as to how much stability or instability is an artifact of the structure.
+For example, in larger systems, positioning of one species over another in the governing equations from which the community matrices are constructed may prove crucial for the outcome.
 That is, it posits the question of whether the medium may well be the message. \\

-If the elements comprising tipping cycles are considered in terms of set inclusion, in which for a given $\hat{a_i}$ set comparability is like an antichain \cite{engel}, and the set inclusion properties of smaller to larger sized cycles is likewise determined by the collection of elements, then we can describe the inclusion properties of $\hat{a_i}$ as $i$ decreases for a given $n$.
+If the elements comprising tipping cycles are considered in terms of set inclusion, in which for a given $\hat{a_i}$ set comparability is considered as an antichain, and the set inclusion properties of smaller to larger sized cycles is likewise determined by the collection of elements, then we can describe the inclusion properties of $\hat{a_i}$ as $i$ decreases for a given $n$.
 To see this, we again look at the $4 \times 4$ predator-prey system, where the 4-cycles are $\hat{a_0}=\{chlq,dgkr,demr,cepr,dfks,bhks,ahls,celt\}$.
 In terms of the constituent elements, the set of 3-cycles of $\hat{a_1}$ are subsets of some of the 4-cycles of $\hat{a_0}$ (i.e. cel $\in$ celt):

 This property, in which the smaller tipping cycle sets are a subset of the larger sized sets holds across all the forms of matrices for a given $n$:

 Yet the way the different forms (i.e. predator-prey, mutualistic and competitive) result in different element weightings is also reflected in the different ways their $\hat{a_i}$ flow through their $a_i$ as $i$ decreases.